csprance/gecs/addons/gecs/README.md

 2. **Enable the Addon**: In the Godot editor, go to `Project > Project Settings > Plugins`, and enable the `GECS` plugin.

-3. **Autoload WorldManager**: The addon requires the `ECS` to be autoloaded.
+3. **Autoload ECS**: The addon requires the `ECS` to be autoloaded.
 This should be handled automatically when you enable the plugin.
-If not, go to `Project > Project Settings > Autoload`, and add `WorldManager` pointing to `res://addons/gecs/ecs.gd`.
+If not, go to `Project > Project Settings > Autoload`, and add `ECS` pointing to `res://addons/gecs/ecs.gd`.

 ## Getting Started

 ### Basic Concepts
+> Each class has a full set of in-editor Godot Documentation check there as well!

 Before diving into the usage of the gecs addon, it's important to understand the basic concepts of an Entity Component System (ECS):